General Education Credit: Humanities, International

 College Credit: 3

-Course Preparation: As a Gordon Rule course, it is strongly recommended that you have taken ENC 1101 and/or 1102, as your writing will be held to college-level standards.
+Course Preparation: It is strongly recommended that you have taken ENC 1101 and/or 1102, as your writing in this course will be held to college-level standards.

 MUL 2010 is designed to examine music and its role in culture: how it both shapes and is shaped by social, political, national, and cultural forces.
 Examples from art music, popular music, and world music will be used to demonstrate music’s inextricable link to life in both historical and contemporary settings.
 No prior or concurrent courses are required for enrollment in MUL 2010, nor is any prior musical training or experience.